Resistor

 , respectively, with the default contact parameters applied.

-Define 2 contacts, A
+Define two contacts, A

 -

-Define first contact:
+Define the first contact (A):

-- From the Menu, select
+- From the menu, select

 Define